moreonion/drupal-psr0/README.txt

 -- SUMMARY --

 This module implements a simple PSR-4 class autoloader for Drupal modules and profiles.
 Take a look at the following examples for classes and where PSR-4 tries to find their declaration.

   Drupal\your_module\YourClass -> your_module/lib/YourClass.php
   Drupal\your_module\SomeInterface -> your_module/lib/SomeInterface.php
-  Drupal\your_module\SubNamespace\Class -> your_module/lib/SubNamespace/Class.php
+  Drupal\your_module\Namespace\Class -> your_module/lib/Namespace/Class.php
   Drupal\your_profile\SomeClass -> profiles/your_profile/lib/SomeClass.php

 -- REQUIREMENTS --